urbanogilson/basicprograms/C/Program-03/README.md

 - [x] Traverse
 - [ ] Has cycle
 - [ ] Is palindrome
-- [x] Get the value of the index-th node
+- [x] Get the 'data' of the index-th node
-- [ ] Add a node of value val before the index-th node
+- [x] Add a node of value 'data' at the index-th node
 - [x] Delete the index-th node

 ## References